HomePage A to Z Index Bibliography People Places Plays Site Map About these letters About EJ Phillips Chronology

 Union Square colleagues Kate Claxton, Rose Eytinge, Virginia Harned, Sara Jewett, Fanny Morant, Clara Morris, John Parselle, and Charles Thorne don't appear in these letters.
 Thorne died in 1883 and Parselle in 1885.

-post-Palmer Elsie de Wolfe Charles Frohman Daniel Frohman Gustave Frohman Charles Hoyt Ramsey Morris Olga Nethersole
+post-Palmer Elsie de Wolfe Charles Frohman Daniel Frohman Gustave Frohman Charles Hoyt Ramsay Morris Olga Nethersole

 Playwrights Dion Boucicault Robert Williams Buchanan Bartley Campbell AR Cazauran C Haddon Chambers James A Herne Bronson Howard William Dean Howells Charles H Hoyt Henry Arthur Jones Brander Matthews Peter Robertson Clinton Stuart Augustus Thomas Denman Thompson Oscar Wilde

 Theatre managers Lawrence Barrett James Collier William Henry Crane Augustin Daly Ben DeBar Charles Frohman Daniel Frohman Gustave Frohman Oscar Hammerstein Al Hayman Charles Hoyt James Humphreys Henry C Jarrett BF Keith FF Mackay Steele MacKaye James H McVicker Marcus Mayer Ramsay Morris AM Palmer Samuel N Pike William Seymour Denman Thompson James Wallack Lester Wallack George Woods